-The Hub follows a DHP procedure which sees all applications for DHP channelled through the Hub with award decisions made by the Hub (including any additional support claimants may require).
+The Children's Hub has a Welfare Support Team who support service users with a range of services.
+A DHP procedure is in place which allows all applications for DHP to be channelled through the Hub with award decisions made by the Welfare Support team.
+This includes any additional support that claimants may require.
 The actual calculation and processing of their payment is undertaken by the Revenue and Benefits team.